-6.3 The extent of the program variation that the Executive Dean may approve is limited to 12.5 per cent of the total program content (for example, one 12 unit course in eight 12 unit courses) except for programs of 48 unit length where the extent of program variation may be 12 units.
-A program variation supported by the Executive Dean that is above these limits requires the approval of the Senior Deputy Vice-Chancellor.
+7.3 The extent of the program variation that the Head of School may approve is limited to 12.5 per cent of the total program content (for example, one 12 unit course in eight 12 unit courses) except for programs of 48 unit length where the extent of program variation may be 12 units.
+A program variation supported by the Head of School that is above these limits requires the approval of the Deputy Vice-Chancellor (Academic).

 On the advice of the relevant Program Coordinator, the Director, Student Services and Engagement may require a student to alter the courses in which they are enrolled, or may change the courses in which the student is enrolled, in the following circumstances:

 (a) the student has not complied with program requirements; or

 (b) the student has not complied with any conditions of enrolment imposed under the Monitoring Academic Progress and Exclusion – Academic Policy; or

 (c) the student has not complied with a provision of these procedures.

 9. Interruption to Enrolment for Required Medical Leave